Netflix to spend up to $8 billion on programming next year

 Netflix has doubled down on comedy with the recent release of a Jerry Seinfeld special.
 Mindhunter, a new series from director David Fincher, just came out.
 And the second season of Stranger Things, Netflix's breakout show, is scheduled to be released this month.

+During the quarter, Netflix also acquired a comic book publisher with the goal of using it to develop new films and series.
+The deal was the first acquisition in Netflix's history, but on the call executives sounded open to similar buys.

+At least one acquisition appears to be off the table: buying the beleaguered Weinstein Co.
+"It'd be extremely unlikely for us to be a bidder for the firm," Netflix CEO Reed Hastings said on the call.

 Investor confidence in Netflix remains high.
-The stock topped $200 for the first time last week, and was up about 2% in after hours trading Monday following the earnings report
+The stock topped $200 for the first time last week, and was up as much as 2% in after hours trading Monday following the earnings report